JonathanBack/youtube-summarizer/README.md

 ## Features

-- Fetch video transcripts using the YouTube API
+- Fetch video transcripts using `youtube-transcript-api`
 - Download videos and transcribe them using OpenAI's Whisper when transcripts aren't available
 - Generate key timestamps for important points in the video
 - Create concise AI-powered summaries using Google's Gemini API